From 1327 England and Wales have shared Kings and Queens

 Was sent to Normandy to live with his mother’s family after King Canute took the throne.
 He allegedly took a vow of celibacy and had no children.
 His childlessness led to the Norman Conquest as William of Normandy believed he had been promised the throne.

 Married 1.
-Edyth Swanneck (may not have been married) 2.
+Edith Swanneck (married by Danish handfasting ceremony) 2.
 Edith of Mercia

 Married Matilda of Flanders

 Nicknamed the Conqueror after defeating King Harold II at Battle of Hastings.
-Commissioned the Domesday Survey.
+Spent much of his reign dealing with rebellions in England and in Normandy.
+He commissioned the Domesday Survey to determine the wealth of England.

 Did not marry